The Question Every Intermediate Player Asks

 Q: Can I use a break cue as my playing cue?

 A: Technically yes, but not recommended.
 A break cue’s hard tip makes finesse shots difficult.
 You’ll sacrifice control and spin generation.
 The stiff shaft feels dead.
-That said, some players use a break cue as a backup playing cue for casual play.
+Still, some players use a break cue as a backup playing cue for casual play.
 It works, but your game will be less precise.

 Q: How often should I replace my cue’s tip from breaking?